puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 If you disable or don't configure this policy, the First-run experience and the Splash screen will be shown.

 Note: The specific configuration options shown to the user in the First Run Experience, can also be managed by using other specific policies.
-You can use the HideFirstRunExperiemce policy in combination with these policies to configure a specific browser experience on your managed devices.
+You can use the HideFirstRunExperience policy in combination with these policies to configure a specific browser experience on your managed devices.
 Some of these other policies are:

 -[AutoImportAtFirstRun](#autoimportatfirstrun)